SamanthaAziz/SamanthaAziz/README.md

 Using R, MATLAB, and Python, I characterize eye movement data based on metrics like accuracy, precision, linearity, and crosstalk.
 My data quality assessment is compatible with both 2D and 3D eye movement data.
 I assess and compare the quality of data collected across a variety of platforms.
 Through my analysis, I discover quirks about an eye tracker that are otherwise not documented.
 ### Deep Learning Approach to Biometric Authentication
 Python, PyTorch.
-See our [publication](https://ieeexplore.ieee.org/document/9304859) for an in-depth explanation.
+See our [publication](https://ieeexplore.ieee.org/document/9304859) for a deep dive into eye movement biometrics.

 <!---
 SamanthaAziz/SamanthaAziz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.